philtipping31/PP2---GuessTheLyrics/README.md

 ## Youtube Tutorials

-Code structure, assistance, ideas and logic for JavaScript have been taken from a combination of these videos.
+I watched all of these videos to help with the code code structure, general assistance, ideas and loic.
+Some JavaScript have been taken from a combination of these videos.

 - <https://www.youtube.com/watch?v=riDzcEQbX6k&t=2s&ab_channel=WebDevSimplified>
 - <https://www.youtube.com/watch?v=PBcqGxrr9g8&ab_channel=GreatStack>